swblain-glyndwr/personal_project/README.md

 - Reads, validates and loads the control sheet from google sheets into Databricks
 - Parses the item to attribute to theme mappings defined in the control sheet
 - Performs inferencing of the lightweight model
+- Applies the ad feedback loop (if enabled)
 - Assigns ads to customers for each location, depending on model scores, config and customer cells
 - Performs QA checks on the assignments and tables (e.g. Primary Key validity)

 __NOTE__: This job is currently (2025-11-21), split into two jobs, with the control sheet load, item-theme parsing and lightweight modelling having been moved to [mktg_next_uk_nextads_load_control_sheet](https://adb-6188831950334199.19.azuredatabricks.net/jobs/35962584101213?o=6188831950334199).
 This is done to accommodate external modelling - i.e. the Next Best Label model - which takes several hours to run.
 The ad assignment and QA taks remain in the original job.

+#### Ad feedback loop
+The ad feedback loop centres around the function `Assignment.get_ad_feedback_scores()`, which is applied to the base relevance scores provided by whichever internal or extenal model is being used.
+The function boosts/penalises ads in the final ranking based on the ad's current commercial performance.
+There is a [wiki page](https://dev.azure.com/Next-Technology/DirectoryMarketing.Personalisation/_wiki/wikis/Directory%20Marketing%20Platform/50090/Ad-Feedback-Loop) that runs through how the loop works, with a number of worked examples.

 #### Assignments - Dev
 There is an equivalent 'dev' assignments job [dev_mktg_next_uk_nextads](https://adb-6188831950334199.19.azuredatabricks.net/jobs/518755454712672?o=6188831950334199) that can be used for end-to-end testing.
 The difference being that this job is: